flass/pantagruel/INSTALL.md

 ```sh
 pantagruel_pipeline/pantagruel/install_interproscan.sh pantagruel_pipeline/ $PWD/
 ```
 This will donwload the last version of InterProScan, extract the (BIG!)
-Java library, and link the executable `interproscan.sh` to `./interproscan`.
+Java library, and link the executable `interproscan.sh` to `$HOME/bin/interproscan`.

+Then to indicate to Pantagruel where to find the executable, run the initial configuration command `pantagruel init` with the option `--path-to-interproscan $HOME/bin`

 ### The scripted, fairly easy way

+#### Using the `install_dependencies.sh` script

+After cloning the `pantagruel` code repository, you may run the installation script [install_dependencies.sh](https://github.com/flass/pantagruel/blob/usingGeneRax/install_dependencies.sh).
-Finally, assuming you are still in the parent folder where you initially created the sub-folder `pantagruel_pipeline/`, you may run the installation script:
+Assuming you are still in the parent folder where you initially created the sub-folder `pantagruel_pipeline/`, run:
 ```sh
 pantagruel_pipeline/pantagruel/install_dependencies.sh pantagruel_pipeline/
 ```